goodonone/celebrity-health-fitness-video-subscription/README.md

 ## Sign-Up Page
 The Signup form here is an Angular multi-page form that can be broken down into three main parts:

-### Part I The Progress Tracker:
+### Part I The Progress Tracker Icons:
-Located on the left of the form, keeps track of the current step in the form.
+Located on the left of the form, keeps track of the current step in the form using Observables.

 ### Part II The Next and Back Buttons:
 The next and back buttons are enabled only when the inputs are filled and each filled to specifications unique to each input and when the requirements are fulfilled, the Next button is enabled.